dilumdarshana/nodeREST/README.md

 - npm install --save mongoose node-restful body-parser - General extra modules that need for REST which doesn't come up with express

+- npm install gulp-mocha should sinon --save - For Unit Testing

 Task monitoring system (using gulp):

 Node change monitoring tool.
 Once do a change on the file system, app will restart automatically.